Here's where you can see the Bat Signal on Batman Day this Saturday

 - São Paulo at Itaúsa - LMB

-- New York TBA
+- New York the Domino Sugar Refinery

 - Montreal at Complex Dupuis